-- 3.7 The Council's Data Breach Procedure requires all staff to report personal data breaches internally to the Council's Data Breach Team within 24 hours, to allow for a risk assessment and a decision to be taken whether to formally report to the national regulator, the Information Commissioner's Office ('ICO').
-Where incidents meet the threshold of 'likely risk' to the rights of the data subject, by law the Council must report to the ICO within 72 hours; where incidents meet the threshold of 'high risk' to the data subject, the Council must also report the incident to the data subject(s) concerned. - 3.8 Data breaches can present significant financial and reputational risks to the Council; the ICO has the power to levy significant fines and/or take enforcement action where significant or systemic failures are identified.
-Over the course of 2023, the Council recorded 62 Data Breaches and 22 Near Misses, resulting in a total of 84 incidents.
+- 3.6 The Council's Data Breach Procedure requires all staff to report personal data breaches internally to the Council's Data Breach Team within 24 hours, to allow for a risk assessment and a decision to be taken whether to formally report to the national regulator, the Information Commissioner's Office ('ICO').
+Where incidents meet the threshold of 'likely risk' to the rights of the data subject, by law the Council must report to the ICO within 72 hours; where incidents meet the threshold of 'high risk' to the data subject, the Council must also report the incident to the data subject(s) concerned. - 3.7 Data breaches can present significant financial and reputational risks to the Council; the ICO has the power to levy significant fines and/or take enforcement action where significant or systemic failures are identified.
+Over the course of 2024, the Council recorded 71 Data Breaches and 27 Near Misses, resulting in a total of 98 incidents.
 These incidents occurred across Council Divisions as follows:

-- 3.9 A total of three incidents were considered to meet the 'likely risk' threshold for reporting to the Information Commissioner's Office.
-In all three cases, the ICO found that the Council had appropriate technical and organisational measures in place, and took no further action. - 3.10 The most prevalent type of incident was unauthorised disclosure, i.e. the unnecessary or disproportionate sharing of Council-controlled personal data.
-There were also several incidents of unauthorised access, i.e. gaining or procuring access to Council systems without an authorised business purpose for doing so. - 3.11 In addition to Data Breaches, the Information Governance team tracks Near Misses to gather additional data, identify trends and put appropriate preventative measures in place.
+- 3.8 A total of four incidents were considered to meet the 'likely risk' threshold for reporting to the Information Commissioner's Office.
+In all four cases, the ICO found that the Council had appropriate technical and organisational measures in place, and took no further action. - 3.9 The most prevalent type of incident was unauthorised disclosure, i.e. the unnecessary or disproportionate sharing of Council-controlled personal data.
+There were also several incidents of unauthorised access, i.e. gaining or procuring access to Council systems without an authorised business purpose for doing so.

+- 3.10 2024 has also seen an increase in the number of cyberattacks reported by Suppliers involving Council-controlled data.
+Where appropriate, the Council continues to liaise actively with these Suppliers to ensure that all appropriate remedial action is taking place to reduce the impact of these incidents and the likelihood of recurrence in future.
+Where appropriate, the Council is seeking to change Supplier in cases where the balance of risk and business benefits no longer meets the Council's needs. - 3.11 In addition to Data Breaches, the Information Governance team tracks Near Misses to gather additional data, identify trends and put appropriate preventative measures in place.
 The Council is not required by law to track Near Misses, but this provides a useful tool in understanding information management practices and where/how breaches might arise.

 3.12 There are a number of trends evident in the factors and circumstances contributing to incidents (including both Data Breaches and Near Misses).
-The most frequently occurring factor by far is the misdirection of email, which occurred in 45 instances.
+The most frequently occurring factor by far remains the misdirection of email, which occurred in 31 instances, although this represents a decrease from 45 instances in 2023.